Utah's Bonneville Salt Flats have been the place to drive fast for nearly a century.

-"It's all about using your head to try to squeeze another mile an hour or two out of your engine," explains Mary West, a 73-year-old great-grandmother from Utah, who also answers to the title Mom of the Bonneville Salt Flats.
+"It's all about using your head to try to squeeze another mile an hour or two out of your engine," explains Mary West, a great-grandmother from Utah, who also answers to the title Mom of the Bonneville Salt Flats.
 For years she's acted as spokesperson, cheerleader, mechanic's assistant, driver psychotherapist, and anything else necessary to pull off Speed Week, an event with nearly 400 cars and thousands of spectators.

 Of course, she also knows a thing or two about racing.
 Recalling her first run here, she gushes about putting the pedal to the metal and holding tight to a vibrating steering wheel: "The adrenaline rush nearly knocks you out.
 After you've driven on the salt, all you can think about for days is the crunching of tires on the salt, acceleration that pins you against your seat, and the banging of the car's side panels.
 You never forget your first ride on the Flats."

 While the Mom of the Salt Flats looms large in modern drag racing, the star of the show is the vast expanse of salt itself.
 Located in western Utah along I-80 near the Nevada border, it consists of sodium chloride—table salt—and gypsum.
 And has existed since Lake Bonneville dried up some 13,000 years ago.
 Each winter the Flats flood, and as the water evaporates, wind helps smooth the salt.
-For nearly a century now, since Terrible Teddy Tetzlaff drove the Blitzen Benz 141 mph here in 1914, professionals and amateurs—many of them otherwise regular Janes and Joes—have run both major-league and home-baked cars as fast as they dared on this hard, smooth surface with its traction-boosting salt granules.
+For more than a century now, since Terrible Teddy Tetzlaff drove the Blitzen Benz 141 mph here in 1914, professionals and amateurs—many of them otherwise regular Janes and Joes—have run both major-league and home-baked cars as fast as they dared on this hard, smooth surface with its traction-boosting salt granules.
 And there's so much of it (30,000 acres), there is little danger of bumping into anything.

 Selected land speed records